Labor Force Statistics (17.002)

 Applicant Eligibility

-State Employment Security Agencies (SESAs) designated under Section 4 of the Wagner-Peyser Act are eligible to apply for cooperative agreement funding to operate CES, LAUS, ES-202, OES, and MLS programs in the State.
-BLS may select an alternative applicant if a SESA declines to apply for cooperative agreement funding or otherwise substantially fails to meet BLS application and performance requirements.
+SWAs designated under Section 4 of the Wagner-Peyser Act (as amended by the Workforce Investment Act and subsequently the Workforce Innovation and Opportunity Act) are eligible to apply for cooperative agreement funding to operate the Current Employment Statistics (CES), Local Area Unemployment Statistics (LAUS), Quarterly Census of Employment and Wages (QCEW), and Occupational Employment Statistics (OES) programs in the states.
+BLS may select an alternative applicant if a SWA declines to apply for cooperative agreement funding or otherwise substantially fails to meet BLS application and performance requirements.
 Requests for technical information may be made by the general public.

 Beneficiary Eligibility

-General public may request information from the State Employment Security Agencies and the Bureau of Labor Statistics.
+General public may request information from the SWAs and the Bureau of Labor Statistics.

 Credentials/Documentation